 The federal government issued new Corporate Average Fuel Economy (CAFE) standards in 2012 for model years 2017 to 2025, which required a fleet average of 54.5 miles per gallon in 2025.
 However, on March 30, 2020, the EPA finalized an updated CAFE and GHG emissions standards for passenger cars and light trucks and established new standards, covering model years 2021 through 2026, known as the Safer Affordable Fuel Efficient (SAFE) Vehicles Final Rule for Model Years 2021-2026.
 Under SAFE, the fuel economy standards will increase 1.5 percent per year compared to the 5 percent per year under the CAFE standards established in 2012.
-However, consortium of automakers and California have agreed on a voluntary framework to reduce emissions that can serve as an alternative path forward for clean vehicle standards nationwide.
+Overall, SAFE requires a fleet average of 40.4 MPG and 202 g/mi of CO2 emissions for model year 2026 vehicles.53 However, consortium of automakers and California have agreed on a voluntary framework to reduce emissions that can serve as an alternative path forward for clean vehicle standards nationwide.
 Automakers who agreed to the framework are Ford, Honda, BMW of North America, and Volkswagen Group of America.
 The framework supports continued annual reductions of vehicle greenhouse gas emissions through the 2026 model year, encourages innovation to accelerate the transition to electric vehicles, and provides industry the certainty needed to make investments and create jobs.
-This commitment means that the auto companies party to the voluntary agreement will only sell cars in the United States that meet the CAFE standards established in 2021 for model years 2017 to 2025 (CARB 2019).
+This commitment means that the auto companies party to the voluntary agreement will only sell cars in the United States that meet the CAFE standards established in 2021 for model years 2017 to 2025.54 Additionally, the Biden Administration issued an Executive Order on January 21, 2021 to review and suspend the SAFE rule and for the USEPA to present a proposal for more stringent fuel economy and emissions standards by July 2021.
+On August 5, 2021, the Biden Administration proposed new standards that would replace the SAFE Rule, effectively reversing the previous Trump Administration's roll-back of the CAFE standards.